huangyanbin/smartTable/README.en.md

 17. import excel (support color, font, background, annotation, alignment, picture and other basic Excel attributes)
 18. form merge unit (supporting annotating merge, supporting auto merge)
 19. support the other refresh framework SmartRefreshLayout
+20. the minimum width of a configurable table (less than the width of this width)

+21. support direct List or array field columns
 > Basic function display

 ![Basic](/img/table.gif)